bonded theatre productions

-About Us
+About Disposable

-In my early twenties, freshly single, wildly naive, armed with my complete works of Shakespeare and a questionable taste in men, I moved to London after having worked in Paris.
+In my early twenties, freshly single, wildly naïve, armed with my complete works of Shakespeare and a questionable taste in men, I moved to London after having worked in Paris.
 I was thrown headfirst into the chaotic world of modern dating — a world of swiping, small talk, overpriced cocktails, and the occasional existential crisis.
 Honestly, it felt like the play started writing itself.

 At drama school, during a playwriting module led by Tanya Ronder, a scene poured out of me – a particularly grim date with a charming human red flag.
 I called it Disposable.
 It was raw, messy, honest — a woman trying to make sense of wanting someone who very clearly didn’t deserve her.
 To my surprise, and in a way, to my sadness, it resonated.
 Despite the sprinkling of satire, along with a healthy amount of ‘F bombs’, no one could deny the dark undertone of what the scene was saying.
 Society hasn’t quite got dating right.
-With 82% of women over 18 having been sexually harassed and 1 in 5 male suicides stemming from issues in a relationship… how are we getting it so wrong?
-What conversation are we missing?
+With 82% of women over 18 having been sexually harassed and 1 in 5 male suicides stemming from issues in a relationship…how are we getting it so wrong?

 Dating is funny, painful, thrilling, and occasionally humiliating.
 It also makes you question everything: your self-worth, your boundaries, and what it actually means to be too cool to care.
 But underneath the ghosting, the love bombing and the “let’s keep it casual” texts, there’s a very human need: connection.